-The American Institute of Architects (AIA) has appointed HOK’s green-building leader Mary Ann Lazarus, FAIA, to a consulting position as a Resident Fellow.
+The AIA has appointed green-building leader Mary Ann Lazarus, FAIA, to a consulting position as a Resident Fellow.
 In this position, Lazarus will help guide and influence a program heavily based in sustainability and health as the AIA implements its ten-year pledge to the Decade of Design: Global Urban Solutions Challenge, a Clinton Global Initiative Commitment to Action.
 The purpose of the commitment is to document, envision and implement solutions that leverage the design of urban environments through research, community participation, and design frameworks.
 It is a commitment based in the interest of public health with special attention to the use of natural, economic, and human resources.

 More about Mary Ann Lazarus's work and future at the AIA after the break.

 Lazarus is the director of sustainable design for HOK, based in St. Louis.
 Her work includes LEED Platinum-awarded buildings and net zero prototypes for office buildings and community facilities and has worked on a variety of scales.
 In an interview with Eco Building Pulse by Katie Weeks, Lazarus notes that "performance-driven" design in regards to sustainability is an asset to developing sustainable strategies that work.
 She also notes that community- and client-engagement after projects are completed help maintain the sustainable future of a building by monitoring its "post-occupancy" environment.
 This total look at the life cycle of a building provides insight into effective uses of sustainably-minded design.